 Rinse the green beans and trim off all the ends.
 You can either cut them with a knife or just snap them off with your fingers.
 Cut or break the green beans into halves or thirds.

 Place 1 tsp. salt into each sterilized jar (optional).
 Fill jars with green beans.
 Add boiling water, leaving 1 inch head space.
-You can easily measure the head space with this canning funnel.
+You can easily measure the head space with this inexpensive canning funnel.

 Wipe rims of jars with damp paper towel.
 Place rings and lids on jars.